mcianni/scratchpad/README.md

     $ bundle

 ## Usage
-Scratchpad adds a view helper your your application.
+Scratchpad adds a view helper into your application.
 Call it as many times as necessary.

 ```erb
   <% scratchpad @user %>